Russel Walder: Biography

-Walder continued his solo career, signing with California label Real Music and recording his albm Pure Joy, which went on to claim the number one spot on several U.S. radio charts.
+Walder continued his solo career, signing with California label Real Music and recording his album Pure Joy, which went on to claim the number one spot on several U.S. radio charts.
 In 2006, after moving to New Zealand to appear as lead actor in the award-winning feature film The Lunatics' Ball, Walder launched his own music label, Nomad Soul Records.
 His first release, Rise, was launched in March 2007.

 Walder released notable side projects and duets, trios, and quartets, with musicians such as Will Ackerman, Suzanne Ciani, Michael Gettel, Balafon Marimba Ensemble, Andrew White, New Zealand Symphony Orchestra, and many others.

 He has contributed as a composer and performer to many compilations, including The Windham Hill Sampler 1986, Comfort Music, Meditation, Windham Hill: The First Ten years, Sanctuary, Dreamscape, Sonia Gaia Collection One, Freedom to Love, and A Winter's Solstice.

 His work on A Winter's Solstice earned him a Grammy Award nomination for Best Instrumental Album in 1988, and went on to earn him two gold records and a platinum sales award.

 Walder has been touring for more than 20 years and has composed over 60 pieces.

 In 2005, Walder produced and composed Kura Huna with New Zealand singer Whirimako Black.
 Kura Huna was based on stories from the Tuhoe Tribe that were hundreds of years old.
 These laments were highly poetic and mournful.
 In 2011, he produced another album for Whirimako for Ode Records, called The Late Night Plays, her first all-English album of classic jazz and blues-related material.
 He produced The Day I Met Myself by the Kevin Keller Ensemble.